SeismicData/SEIS-PROV/validation.rst

    4. Make sure the given ``SEIS-PROV`` type is valid and exists.
    5. Validate each ``SEIS-PROV`` id against the regular expression.
    6. Make sure the **prov:label** is correct.
-   7. Validate the attributes against the definition in the JSON schema.
+   7. Validate the attributes against the definitions in the JSON schema.